 Mr. Chong graduated from the National University of Singapore with a Bachelor of Engineering (Electrical) in 1989 and obtained a Master of Business Administration (Accountancy) from Nanyang Technological University in 1997.
-Mr. Chong was also awarded the Standards Council Merit Award by SPRING Singapore (currently known as Enterprise Singapore) in 2004 for his contribution to the national standardisation programme in his industry.

-MR. YAP BENG TAT, RICHARD (YE MINGDA, RICHARD) Independent Non-executive Director
+MR. YAP BENG TAT, RICHARD (YE MINGDA, RICHARD)

+Independent Non-executive Director

-Mr. Richard Yap was appointed Independent Non-executive Director of the Company on 17 June 2020.
+Mr. Richard Yap was appointed as the Independent Non-executive Director of the Company on 17 June 2020.
 Mr. Yap is currently a director at Cushman and Wakefield VHS Pte Ltd where he is responsible for the overall operations of the business valuation team in Singapore and other parts of Southeast Asia since 2017.
 He was an assistant manager and then director at Censere Singapore Pte.
 Ltd. between 2011 to 2017, and a principal accountant at JTC Corporation between 2010 to 2011.
 Between 2008 to 2010, he worked as an analyst and then assistant manager at a boutique corporate finance firm and as a financial analyst at DBS Bank Ltd. between 2007 to 2008.
 Mr. Yap started his career as an associate at KPMG LLP (Singapore) in 2005, where he was subsequently promoted to senior associate.